eric-burel/rgo/README.md

 ## Density function
 Density function calculation are implemented naively using their definitions.
 Optimal performances are not guaranteed.
+They are tested against values given by R equivalent commands.

 ## Cumulative distribution function
 Working on it...